- January 15th: Application deadline for Fall semester admissions.

 All applicants must satisfy the following minimum requirements:

 - Completion of a baccalaureate degree.
-Applicants with degrees in fields other than computer science, business, engineering, mathematics, or a natural science should consult with the graduate chair before applying for admission (contact at end of this page).
+Applicants with degrees in non-STEM fields (other than computer science, engineering, mathematics, or a natural science) should demonstrate significant programming experience through coursework or employment for their application to be competitive.

-- Demonstrated working knowledge of a major modern and object-oriented programming language.
-Many courses in our curriculum assume some background in the Java programming language, so that is an excellent choice, but similar languages will be OK too.
+- Demonstrated working knowledge of a major modern programming language (e.g. Python, C++, Java).
 Our M.S. program assumes that you have at least three sequential semesters of programming experience (i.e. the equivalent of ICS 111, 211, and one of 212, 215 or a 300 level course requiring programming) before you enter our program as a classified graduate student.
 If you do not have any programming experience, then you will need to have completed this three semester sequence prior to enrollment.
-People with substantial industry programming experience but lacking three semesters of formal courses should contact the graduate program chair to discuss documenting this experience.

 - At least one other advanced (300-level or above) undergraduate computer science course (e.g., our ICS 312, 313, 321, 331, or 332 course).